Macyatmacy/computer-vision-api-macy/README.md

 # computer-vision-api-macy
-This is a repo for a workshop using Amazon Rekognition to do celebrity detection.
+This is a repo for a workshop.

+## using Amazon Rekognition to do celebrity detection.